 I am an English teacher and experienced online instructor.
 With over 12 years experience teaching online, I am not new to remote teaching or distance learning.
 I am adept at creating a dynamic online learning environment for my students.

-I offer private, 1-on-1 classes in English literature and writing, fully customized to meet my students’ goals and interests.
+I offer private, 1-on-1 classes in English literature and writing, fully customized to meet each student’s goals and interests.